yombo/yombo-gateway/HACKING.rst

 We welcome contributions to the Yombo Gateway and modules. to get started

-Sending a bitbucket pull request
+Sending a github pull request
 ---------------------------------

-This is the preferred method for contributions, simply create a BitBucket fork, commit your changes to the fork, and then open up a pull request.
+This is the preferred method for contributions, simply create a GitHub fork, commit your changes to the fork, and then open up a pull request.

 Posting patches https://projects.yombo.net/projects/gateway/issues/new